tanupoo/unzipx/README.md

 zip and unzip alternative which is more friendly with East Asian Charactor.

-## Background

-zipfile.py converts the filename encoding into utf-8 if the flag_bits in zipinfo has the utf-8 bit (0x800).
-It converts the filename encoding into cp437 if the flag_bits doesn't have the utf-8 bit.

 ## Problem

+- zipfile.py is a nice tool.
+However, it converts the filename encoding into cp437 if the flag_bits in zipinfo doesn't have the utf-8 bit (0x800).

 - zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is.
 And, most users in Japan usually uses